hoytech/quadrable/README.md

 Quadrable's proof structure uses a concept of "strands".
 I'm not sure if this is the best way to formulate it, but it seems to result in fairly compact proofs.
 Furthermore, these proofs can be processed with a single pass over the proof data (although practically it's simpler to have 2 passes: a setup pass and a processing pass).
 They can be implemented efficiently in resource-constrained environments (such as smart contracts), and at the end will result in a ready-to-use partial-tree.

 Each strand is related to a record whose value (or non-inclusion) is to be proven.
 Note that in some cases there will be fewer strands than values requested to be proven.
-This can happen when, while processing a strand, a witness reveals an empty sub-tree and this is sufficient for satisfying a requested non-inclusion proof.
+This can happen when a proof constructor realises that a witness will reveal an empty sub-tree that is sufficient for satisfying a requested non-inclusion proof.

 A Quadrable proof includes a list of strands, *sorted by the hashes of their keys*.
 Each strand contains the following: